 Cortiglio holds a Master's of Science from the Harvard School of Public Health and a bachelor’s degree from Dickinson College.
 She is a graduate of the 2010 Advanced Leadership Training Program Regional Institute of Health and Environmental Leadership (RIHEL).

-Gretchen Hammer is the Department’s Medicaid Director and oversees the Health Programs Office which administers Medicaid and Child Health Plan Plus (CHP+) health program benefits, delivery systems and provider relations.
+Gretchen Hammer is the Department’s Medicaid Director and oversees the Health Programs Office which administers Health First Colorado (Colorado's Medicaid Program) and Child Health Plan Plus (CHP+) health program benefits, delivery systems and provider relations.

 Before joining the Department, Hammer was Executive Director of the Colorado Coalition for the Medically Underserved (CCMU).
 She served as past Chair and Member of the Connect for Health Colorado Board of Directors, served on the Colorado Children’s Healthcare Access Program (CCHAP) Board and HealthONE Board of Trustees.
 Prior to her work at CCMU Ms. Hammer was a private consultant focused on leadership development, complex systems change initiatives, strategic planning, program management and constituent engagement for numerous public serving organizations.

-Karabatsos holds a Master’s Degree in Organizational Management from the University of Phoenix and a Bachelor’s Degree in Sociology and Women Studies from the University of Colorado.
+Karabatsos holds a Master of Organizational Management degree from the University of Phoenix and a Bachelor’s Degree in Sociology and Women’s Studies from the University of Colorado.

-Taranto is a member of the Institute of Industrial Engineers, its Society for Health Systems, and the American College of Health Care Executives.
-She has a Bachelor of Science in Health Policy and Administration from Pennsylvania State University, a Certificate of Graduate Studies for Database Administration from University of Denver and a Lean Six Sigma Green Belt for Healthcare Certification.
+Taranto is a member of the Institute of Industrial Engineers and the Project Management Institute Mile Hi Chapter.
+She serves on the Board of Directors for the Rocky Mountain JDRF and holds the position of Outreach Chair.
+She has a Bachelor of Science in Health Policy and Administration from Pennsylvania State University, a Certificate of Graduate Studies for Database Administration from University of Denver, and Lean Six Sigma Green Belt and Project Management Professional Certifications.